Syntacticlosure/eff/README.md

 # eff
-A library provide extensible effects in typed racket.
+A library provides extensible effects in typed racket.

 ## Progress
 This project is still in experimental.

+Need more facilities to remove some Anys.

 ## Usage
 see tests.